aklid8/bob/README.md

-an upload of the source folder of my discord bot, bob, which is online in two servers.
+an upload of the source folder of my discord bot, bob, which is online in two servers. (config.js removed for security)

 some command tutorials: